himada2018/himada2018.github.io/_pages/lab.md

 If you are a current undergraduate or MSc student at Royal Holloway and are interested in conducting research with Hiro, please get in touch via email.
 You may join the lab as a volunteer research assistant or apply for a research assistant bursary.

 Students in the lab have opportunities to gain a wide range of research experiences, including conducting literature reviews, designing and running experiments, analysing data, and contributing to academic publications.
-We are also looking for students interested in writing science communication materials for our work (e.g., writing a blogpost and creating an infographic pieces)
+We are also looking for students interested in writing science communication pieces for our work (e.g., writing blogposts and creating infographic pieces)

 *Prospective PhD students*